WibblyWobblyTimeyWimeyStuff/pdsnd_github/README.md

 - [geeksforgeeeks - how to perform countif functions in python](https://www.geeksforgeeks.org/how-to-perform-a-countif-function-in-python/)
 - [stackoverflow - user input from defined list in python](https://stackoverflow.com/questions/66833367/user-input-from-defined-list-in-python)

+Please note that the files were provided by Udacity.